-- 4.1 Governments should avoid entering into major contracts or undertakings during the caretaker period.
-This includes commitments and undertakings which could bind an incoming government. - 4.2 When considering whether a contract or undertaking qualifies as 'major', agencies should consider: - the monetary value of the commitment; - whether the commitment involves a routine matter of administration or if it implements or entrenches a policy, program or administrative structure which is politically contentious; and - whether the commitment requires ministerial approval. - 4.3 If it is not possible to defer the commitment until after the caretaker period, for legal, commercial or other reasons - the Minister, after agreement with the Premier, should consult the relevant Opposition spokesperson regarding the commitment; and - agencies should also ensure that new contracts entered into during the caretaker period include clauses providing for termination in the event of an incoming government not wishing to proceed. - 4.4 Similarly, in the case of outstanding tender processes, agencies should inform potential tenderers about the implications of the election and the possibility that the tender might not be completed.
+- 4.1 Governments should avoid entering into major contracts or undertakings, approving major variations to or termination of major contracts, or undertakings during the caretaker period.
+This includes commitments and undertakings that could bind an incoming government. - 4.2 When considering whether a contract or undertaking or variation qualifies as 'major', agencies should consider: - the monetary value of the commitment - whether the commitment involves a routine matter of administration or if it implements or entrenches a policy, program or administrative structure which is politically contentious - whether the commitment requires ministerial approval, or would usually be disclosed to a Minister given the commitment's significance or materiality to the operation of the agency or Government Business Enterprise or State-owned Company - 4.3 If it is not possible to defer the commitment until after the caretaker period, for legal, commercial or other reasons: - the Minister, after agreement with the Premier, should consult the relevant Opposition spokesperson regarding the commitment - agencies should also ensure new contracts entered into during the caretaker period include clauses providing for termination in the event of an incoming government not wishing to proceed. - 4.4 Similarly, in the case of outstanding tender processes, agencies should inform potential tenderers about the implications of the election and the possibility that the tender might not be completed.
 If possible, new tender processes should not commence during the caretaker period. - 4.5 The convention that the Government avoids entering into major commitments during the caretaker period extends to intergovernmental negotiations and agreements.
-The Government ordinarily seeks to defer such negotiations or adopts observer status until the end of the caretaker period. - 4.6 If deferring involvement or adopting observer status is not feasible, the Government representatives should, if possible, limit their role to providing information on the Government's past position, without committing the incoming government to that position. - 4.7 If it is necessary for the Government to participate fully in the negotiations, it should advise the other parties to the negotiations that any outcomes will need to be authorised by the incoming government, or it could seek the relevant Opposition spokesperson's agreement on negotiating positions.
+The Government ordinarily seeks to defer such negotiations or adopts observer status until the end of the caretaker period.

+- 4.6 If deferring involvement or adopting observer status is not feasible, the Government representatives should, if possible, limit their role to providing information on the Government's past position, without committing the incoming government to that position. - 4.7 If it is necessary for the Government to participate fully in the negotiations, it should advise the other parties to the negotiations that any outcomes will need to be authorised by the incoming government, or it could seek from the relevant Opposition spokesperson's agreement on negotiating positions.

-- a Where contracts have been entered into prior to the caretaker period, further agreements can be entered into during that period if: - these are subsidiary to that 'head contract', relating to matters already proceeding; or - penalties may be incurred for breach if further agreements are not entered into. - b Generally, during the caretaker period, agency officials should attend meetings of ministerial councils and committees rather than Ministers or other members of Parliament.
+- a Where contracts have been entered into prior to the caretaker period, further agreements can be entered into during that period if: - these are subsidiary to that 'head contract', relating to matters already proceeding - penalties may be incurred for breach if further agreements are not entered into. - b Generally, during the caretaker period, agency officials should attend meetings of ministerial councils and committees rather than Ministers or other members of Parliament.